 Because you’re reading this article, you probably have web designer or developer career behind your back.
 I’m sure you have seen (or made) images with fix text without a single line of HTML before.
 It’s the time to forget it!
 This is terrible for your website in different aspects like: SEO, responsive behaviour and readability.

 In the free version of Smart Slider 3 every essential layer is available.
 As a result of this, you can transmute the previously specified content and style into a layer in no time.
 Every heading, text, image, button and video can be edited easily with the customization options.
 You can change every detail that really matters in typography and style.

-Smart Slider 3 stands above all of the premium sliders because it comes with two editing modes which is totally unique: canvas mode and content mode.
+Smart Slider 3 stands above all of the premium sliders because it comes with two positioning modes which is totally unique: Default and Absolute positioning.

-Content mode: To avoid the previously mentioned responsive problems we released the content mode in version 3.2.
-In this mode you can put the layers below or above each other and with rows and columns you can position them next to each other.
+Default positioning: To avoid the previously mentioned responsive problems we released the Default positioning in version 3.2.
+In this positioning you can put the layers below or above each other and with rows and columns you can position them next to each other.
 The whole approach is closer to HTML structure.
 With this mode your layers will determine the height of the slider automatically in mobile and every other view.

 The proper answer is both.
-Sometimes you need the freedom or the overlapping behaviour of the canvas mode but sometimes you need the advantage of the structured content in the same slide.
+Sometimes you need the freedom or the overlapping behaviour of the Absolute layers but sometimes you need the advantage of the structured content of Default layers in the same slide.

-But all in all, try to add every layer in content mode and use the canvas mode only for overlapping and decorating.
+But all in all, try to add every layer with Default positioned layers and use Absolute layers only for overlapping and decorating.

 🏗️ Building Tips & Risks

 Here are few of my favorite and most useful tips to edit the slides correctly: